-I had ligament reconstruction surgery on my ankle last August.
+I had ligament reconstruction surgery on my ankle over a year ago.
 This was the first major surgery I had as an adult and it literally knocked me off my feet!

 I was in more pain than I’d ever experienced, was dependent on others to help me and was forced to stop moving almost all together for about a month–not to mention the several months prior to the surgery when I had limited mobility because of the injury that led to the surgery.

 This was not an easy thing for me as I’ve been quite active as an adult have identified as being an athlete for the last 20 years.

 As an athlete, I learned to push through pain and low energy when I trained for endurance events.
 My “just do it” athlete mindset had me believe that I’m supposed to be tough and resilient and even advance quicker than most -- so that was my expectation after the surgery.

 The recovery has been longer and slower that I had anticipated and included some unexpected setbacks.
 I had hoped to return to most of my normal activities after about three months but I knew I was far from ready for that when the time came.